FoundationDB/fdb-kubernetes-operator/docs/user_manual.md

 This will create a cluster with 5 storage processes, 4 log processes, and 7 stateless processes.
 Each fdbserver process will be in a separate pod, and the pods will have names of the form `sample-cluster-$n`, where `$n` is the instance ID for the process.

 You can run `kubectl get foundationdbcluster sample-cluster` to check the progress of reconciliation.
 Once the reconciled generation appears in this output, the cluster should be up and ready.
-After creating the cluster, you can
-You can connect to the cluster by running `kubectl exec -it sample-cluster-1 fdbcli`.
+After creating the cluster, you can connect to the cluster by running `kubectl exec -it sample-cluster-1 fdbcli`.

 This example requires non-trivial resources, based on what a process will need in a production environment.
 This means that is too large to run in a local testing environment.
 It also requires disk I/O features that are not present in Docker for Mac.
 If you want to run these tests in that kind of environment, you can try bringing in the resource requirements, knobs, and fault domain information from a [local testing example](../config/samples/cluster_local.yaml).

 In addition to the pods, the operator will create a Persistent Volume Claim for any stateful processes in the cluster.
 In this example, each volume will be 128 GB.

 By default each pod will have two containers and one init container..
 The `foundationdb` container will run fdbmonitor and fdbserver, and is the main container for the pod.
 The `foundationdb-kubernetes-sidecar` container will run a sidecar image designed to help run FDB on Kubernetes.
 It is responsible for managing the fdbmonitor conf files and providing FDB binaries to the `foundationdb` container.
 The operator will create a config map that contains a template for the monitor conf file, and the sidecar will interpolate instance-specific fields into the conf and make it available to the fdbmonitor process through a shared volume.
 The "Upgrading a Cluster" has more detail on we manage binaries.
+The init container will run the same sidecar image, and will ensure that the initial binaries and dynamic conf are ready before the fdbmonitor process starts.

 # Managing Process Counts